aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 `function` is mostly what you expect.
 However, `function`s in Dafny are more restrictive than you are probably used to.
-They are syntactic sugar for expressions.
 They are more like mathematical functions: 100% deterministic.
-The can't mutate, use loops, or create objects on the heap.
+The can't mutate, use loops, or create objects.
 These restrictions are important because `function`s are the building blocks for proof.
 They provide a good introduction to Dafny